harshn08/CockroachDB-VertexAI-Demo/readme.md

 # Banko Assistant App

 ## Overview
 Banko AI is a conversational banking assistant that helps users analyze and understand their financial data through natural language interactions.
-Built with Flask, it can use AWS Bedrock and Claude AI models or any other model, this application implements Retrieval Augmented Generation (RAG) to provide accurate, context-aware responses about personal expenses and financial information.
+Built with Flask, it can use Google Vertex AI and Gemini AI models or any other model, this application implements Retrieval Augmented Generation (RAG) to provide accurate, context-aware responses about personal expenses and financial information.

 ## Features
 - **Natural Language Interface**: Query your expense data using everyday language